Kroc/v80/README.md

 >   If a computer can’t compile and deploy its own software then it’s not a general purpose computer, it's an appliance.

-_v80_ is a very small (8KB), very simple Z80 assembler written in Z80 that runs on real 8-bit hardware, but also on PC (via [NTVCM] or [RunCPM]). _v80_'s goal is to ensure reproducability of 8-bit software on real 8-bit hardware, both modern and retro, whilst never excluding PC-based development.
+_v80_ is an 8-bit native, multi-platform, multi-CPU cross-assembler that runs on real 8-bit hardware, but also on PC (via [NTVCM] or [RunCPM]). _v80_'s goal is to ensure reproducability of 8-bit software on real 8-bit hardware, both modern and retro, whilst never excluding PC-based development.

 [NTVCM]:  https://github.com/davidly/ntvcm
 [RunCPM]: https://github.com/MockbaTheBorg/RunCPM

+_"v80"_ refers to the Z80 port, but versions that target different CPUs and/or run on different host CPUs are available, or are planned:

+    v80         <- runs on Z80  - assembles Z80 code ".v80"
+    v80x65      <-      "       - assembles 6502 code ".v65"
+    v80x69*     <-      "       - assembles 6809 code ".v69"
+    v80x83*     <-      "       - assembles GameBoy (SM83) code ".v83"

+    v65*        <- runs on 6502 - assembles 6502 code ".v65"

+    v69*        <- runs on 6809 - assembles 6809 code (.v69)
+    v69x65*     <-      "       - assembles 6502 code (.v65)

+    *(coming in a future release)

+If you would like to see _v80_ on your favourite CPU / system consider raising an issue at https://github.com/kroc/v80

-It currently runs on CP/M with plans to make it self-hosting (can assemble itself) with ports to [Agon Light], [Zeal 8-bit OS] and other Z80-based systems.
-In the future _v80_ will support other CPUs and cross-assembly (assembling 6502 on Z80 etc).
+It currently runs on CP/M and can assemble itself with plans to port it to [Agon Light], [Zeal 8-bit OS] and other Z80-based systems. _v80_ can assemble 6502 code via its pluggable ISA support and a native 6502 port is planned.

 [Zeal 8-bit OS]: https://github.com/zeal8bit/Zeal-8-bit-OS
 [Agon Light]:    https://www.thebyteattic.com/p/agon.html